-Title: Coordinating p Coordinating preparation for site operations in the workplace Unit Number: H/650/0892 Learning outcome The learner will be a Assessment criteria The learner can: Identify and uninformation to project plans, unclear inform update for proplanning purp o prepare the clarify any nation and oduction 1.1 Identify, record and use relevant information, from at least four of the following sources of information used in preparing project plans: survey reports design documents contractual documents statutory consents planning information health, safety and environmental plans risk assessments and method statements programmes records about the competence of people sub-contractor arrangements and attendance safe systems of work.
+Title: Coordinating preparation for site operations in the workplace Unit Number: H/650/0892

+Linit Niveshaw 11/650/0803 Unit Number: H/650/0892 Learning outcomes Assessment criteria The learner will be a The learner can: 1 Identify and use relevant information to prepare the project plans, clarify any unclear information and update for production planning purposes.
+1.1 Identify, record and use relevant information, from at least four of the following sources of information used in preparing project plans: survey reports design documents contractual documents statutory consents planning information health, safety and environmental plans risk assessments and method statements programmes records about the competence of people sub-contractor arrangements and attendance safe systems of work.
 1.2 Seek clarification about any unclear information and update it for production planning purposes as necessary.
-1.3 Explain ways of identifying and sourcing the following relevant information: survey reports design documents survey reports planing information health, safety and environmental plans risk assessments and method statements programmes records about the competence of people sub-contractor arrangements and attendance safe systems of work.
+1.3 Explain ways of identifying and sourcing the following relevant information: survey reports design documents contractual documents statutory consents planning information health, safety and environmental plans risk assessments and method statements programmes records about the competence of people sub-contractor arrangements and attendance safe systems of work.
 1.4 Explain the possible methods and techniques for clarifying unclear information.
 1.5 Explain how to update information for production planning purposes and how to use the relevant information sourced.
 1.6 Give reasons why it is important to plan productivity using project planning information.

-Learning outcomes The learner will be able to: Assessment criteria The learner can: 2 Identify factors which may affect proposed works or operations and pass onto the people who may be affected.
-2.1 Identify and record at least four of the following factors which might affect the proposed works: occupiers near neighbours public access site conditions environmental considerations vehicular access and egress security and trespass public utilities heritage issues archaeological temporary works.
+Learning outcomes Assessment criteria The learner will be able to: The learner can: 2 Identify factors which may affect proposed works or operations and pass onto the people who may be affected.
+2.1 Identify and record at least four of the following factors which might affect the proposed works: - occupiers - near neighbours - public access - site conditions - environmental considerations - vehicular access and egress - security and trespass - public utilities - heritage issues - archaeological - temporary works.
 2.2 Summarise the findings and inform people who may be affected, the issues that are affecting work or operational programmes.
-2.3 Explain how to identify the following factors that may might affect the proposed works: occupiers near neighbours public access site conditions environmental considerations vehicular access and egress security and trespass public utilities heritage issues archaeological temporary works.
+Explain how to identify the following factors that may might affect the proposed works: occupiers near neighbours public access site conditions environmental considerations vehicular access and egress security and trespass public utilities heritage issues archaeological temporary works.
 2.4 Explain ways of accurately describing and summarising factors about the proposed works.
 2.5 Describe how best to inform people who need to know about factors affecting the works.
 2.6 Explain why it is important to identify factors affecting the planned works and inform relevant people.